rezdm/Argus.cpp/README.md

 The program exposes an endpoint and serves a static (configurable) HTML page:
 ![argus-dashboard-screenshot.png](argus-dashboard-screenshot.png)

-(UI changed since this screenshot was made -- there is now subscribe/unsubscribe buttons to support push notifications and a refresh button)

 ## Build
 * Generate build and prepare for installation
 ```